 The south had always been a tempting target because of its large concentration of Tories or loyalists to the crown.
 These southern colonies, mainly North and South Carolina, were considered a stronghold of British loyalists The Cape Fear country of North Carolina was mainly colonized by Scottish Highlanders who maintained a romantic attachment to the Stuart Pretenders which, in the present rebellious upheaval within the colonies, transmuted into a strong loyalty to George III.
 The interior of North and South Carolina was occupied by a mixed group of national origins, however mainly Scotch-Irish and Germans.
 These settlers considered themselves fiercely independent and had long standing grievances against local government.
 After many left the Carolinas for Tennessee becoming ‘over-the-mountain folk’, those left transferred their incensed hatred not towards the crown, but to wealthy planters and merchants who many were patriots.
 Though these settlers were Presbyterians whose denomination throughout the colonies was overwhelmingly rebellious, they would remain loyal to their King.
 In 1776, the British command believed that with a show of force, these loyalists would flock to the royal banner and align their militias with British Regulars.

-This article will examine the first British attempt to placate the south – the attack on Charleston and Fort Sullivan in June of 1776.
+This article will examine the first British attempt to placate the south – the attack on Charlestown and Fort Sullivan in June of 1776.
 It will include eyewitness accounts to describe the action.
 Interestingly, in this first invasion of the south, the British commander of infantry, General Henry Clinton, never made a serious attempt to land his troops, thereby sharing defeat with the navy.
 Once Clinton gained supreme command of all British forces in America, he soon launched another offensive against the same city and fort (Fort Sullivan, renamed Fort Moultrie – in honor of Colonel William Moultrie, the American commander who defeated the British in their first attempt).
 Perhaps Clinton was still smarting from his earlier defeat and wanted to set the record straight.

 Plan to Invade the South

 Plans to send a large force to the southern colonies was set in late 1775.
-Land forces would be commanded by Major General Henry Clinton and consist of 1500 troops detached from Supreme Commander Major General William Howe, a large number of Scottish Highlander loyalists from the Cape Fear area of North Carolina, and 2,000 Irish troops commanded by Major General Charles Cornwallis.
+Land forces would be commanded by Lt.
+General Henry Clinton and consist of 1500 troops detached from Supreme Commander Major General William Howe, a large number of Scottish Highlander loyalists from the Cape Fear area of North Carolina, and 2,000 Irish troops commanded by Major General Charles Cornwallis.
 The naval force was commanded by Sir Peter Parker and was to sail from Cork, Ireland in early December, 1775; Cornwallis’ troops would accompany the fleet.